partouf/Crosscables/README.md

 Note: Before uploading it to Github, I decided to rename most of the classes, filenames and just use namespaces, so it might be that some things are broken despite being able to compile.
 Also so far only the Win32 parts have been tested, the Makefiles still needed to be edited to use the new filenames and directory structure.

+Note: I haven't made any effort to change or add comments, or fix formatting.
+This is on the todo list.

 Currently included:
  * libGroundfloor - a base collection of things to help the other libraries (strings, encoding, containers, threading)